Swapnil2106/Scented_colors/Problem-Definition.md

 3. The process shall be considered terminated when the placer returns to its initial position.

 ## >Problem definition version(1.3)</sub>
-**"Design a small,portable, safe, accurate rugged and automatic sorting machine which can sort incense sticks boxes.
+**"Design a small,portable, safe, accurate rugged and automatic sorting machine which can sort sticks boxes.
 The machines which can cost upto Rs 4000,can weigh upto 3 kgs, with dimensions 3ft x 1ft x 1.5 ft.
-The boxes are of two shapes, cylindrical and cuboidal respectively with dimensions 3cm dia and 8cm height, and 3x1.5x8 in cms weighing 100gms.
-The boxes shall be in red or blue color.The machine will Sort and place the object in respective compartment based on shape and color.
+The boxes are of two shapes, cylindrical and cuboidal respectively with dimensions 7cm dia and 3cm height, and 7x7x1.5 in cms weighing 100gms.
+The boxes shall be in green or blue color.The machine will Sort and place the object in respective compartment based on shape and color.
 The machine will return to its initial position after the process of sorting  ".**